iiitv/ChefLib/2016/DEC.md

-## Index Of Dishes From December 2016
+## Index Of Dishes from December 2016

 #### All problems are open to contributions, but prefer working and improving solutions marked with [![image](../img/WA.png)](#) and [![image](../img/TLE.png)](#).
 Simply [Create an Issue](https://github.com/iiitv/ChefLib/issues/new) and Send a PR when assigned.